NED RICHARD HEINTZ

 Ned at 17,

 High School Senior Ned Richard Heintz was born on June 15, 1946 in Shelby County, Ohio.
 His parents were Vernon L. Heintz, who died in January 1992, and Ethel Heintz, who died in August 1995.
 Ned graduated from Riverside High School in Loga County, Ohio in 1964 and from Ohio State University in June 1968.
 He was the student council president in high school, and played on the schools varsity football and basketball teams.
 Being from an agricultural family he was especially proud of the special honor he received as being named the F.F.A.
 State Farmer of Ohio in 1964.

 Ned was married on September 15, 1968 to Karen Bishop of Arlington, Ohio.
 His widow, Doctor Karen Forcht, is now a university professor living and working in Utah and is active in the 281st AHC Association.

 Class 69-36 Hunter AAF

-Ned, Father Vernon Heintz Ned was commissioned through the ROTC program at Ohio State University, entered the Army in November 1968 and completed his officer basic training at Ft Knox, KY and completed flight school at Hunter Army Airfield, Savannah, Georgia in November 1969.
+Ned, and his father Vernon Heintz Ned was commissioned through the ROTC program at Ohio State University, entered the Army in November 1968 and completed his officer basic training at Ft Knox, Kentucky and completed flight school at Hunter Army Airfield, Savannah, Georgia in November 1969, arrived in Vietnam

 Ned practicing his golf swing,

-Nha Trang, RVN 1970 on December 15, 1969 and was assigned to the 281st Assault Helicopter Company, in Nha Trang, RVN.
+Nha Trang, RVN 1970 on December 15, 1969 and was assigned to the 281st Assault Helicopter Company in Nha Trang, Republic of Vietnam.
 He served as a helicopter pilot, assistant "Bandit" platoon leader and as operations officer with the unit.